famousj/the-little-hooner/hooner.md

   This isn't possible in Hoon.
 Either that or I'm not aware of someway to do it.
 So I've had to make all the words into cords.
 This is not ideal, but it works.

-- I am completely ignoring the fact that there are many data types other than atoms and lists.
-Pairs, tuples, trees, these are all ignored for now.
-This is how TLS works, as well, with the occasional footnote for the "Um, akshually..." crowd.

-- I'm using the `.=` rune for testing equality and the `:-` rune for the _cons_ operation.
-I could see the advantage of doing `=(a b)` instead of `.=(a b)` or `[a b] instead of `[a b]`, but I want to introduce the concept of the two-character rune.

-- I was going to refer to function as "gates", which is what the Hoon docs call them.
-But a "gate" is not precisely a function, it's a "core" with one arm named `$`.
-I'd rather not get into this, so I'm just going to call them "functions".
-I'll try to peel back the covers on this whenver appropriate.
+- Conceptually cells in Hoon act as binary trees.
+I am more or less ignoring this fact.
+I'm going to discuss atoms, cells, and lists.
+  Also tuples when appropriate.

-- If you see any egregious errors, pull requests are welcome!
+- If you see any egregious errors, DM me at ~ribben-donnyl.
+Also, pull requests are welcome!

 ### Introduction